Cleansed

 Rebecca Frecknall

 Rebecca is a multi-Olivier Award-winning director, who has directed in the UK and internationally.
-She is Associate Director at the Almeida Theatre and was previously on the Almeida’s Resident Director scheme supported by the Eranda Rothschild Foundation.
+Rebecca is the Associate Director at The Old Vic, and Ibsen Artist in Residence at the Internationaal Theater Amsterdam.
+She was Associate Director at the Almeida Theatre from 2019-2026 and was previously on the Almeida’s Resident Director scheme supported by the Eranda Rothschild Foundation.

-For the Almeida: Cat on a Hot Tin Roof; Romeo and Juliet; A Streetcar Named Desire (also West End/ BAM, New York, Olivier Award Winner for Best Revival and Olivier Award nomination for Best Director); Nine Lessons and Carols: stories for a long winter; The Duchess of Malfi; Three Sisters; Summer and Smoke (also West End, Olivier Award for Best Revival and Olivier Award nomination for Best Director).
+For the Almeida: A Moon for the Misbegotten; Cat on a Hot Tin Roof; Romeo and Juliet; A Streetcar Named Desire (also West End/ BAM, New York/ Internationaal Theater Amsterdam, Olivier Award for Best Revival and Olivier Award nomination for Best Director); Nine Lessons and Carols: stories for a long winter; The Duchess of Malfi; Three Sisters; Summer and Smoke (also West End/ Olivier Award for Best Revival and Olivier Award nomination for Best Director).

-Theatre includes: Cabaret at the Kit Kat Club (West End/ Broadway, seven Olivier Awards including Best Director and Best Musical Revival, nine Tony Award nominations including Best Revival of a Musical and Critics’ Circle Award for Best Director); Julie (ITA); The House of Bernarda Alba (National Theatre); Sanctuary City (New York Theatre Workshop, Drama Desk Award for Outstanding Director of a Play); Julie (Northern Stage).
+Theatre includes: Cabaret (West End/ Broadway, seven Olivier Awards including Best Director and Best Musical Revival, nine Tony Award nominations including Best Revival of a Musical, and Critics’ Circle Theatre Award for Best Director); The Architect; Julie (Internationaal Theater Amsterdam); The House of Bernarda Alba (National Theatre); Sanctuary City (New York Theatre Workshop, Drama Desk Award for Outstanding Director of a Play); Julie (Northern Stage).

 Madeleine GirlingMadeleine Girling